connxio/docs/docs/integrations/transformation/code-components.md

   />
 </div>

-When creating a new code component, these are the fields to be filled in:
+When creating a new code component, fill in these fields:

 <div style={{maxWidth: '400px'}}>
   <ThemedImage